camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-The important part here is the initialization of two AWS providers since you need one per region as this is a limitation by AWS since everything is scoped to a region.
+The important part of the `config.tf` is:

+- the initialization of two AWS providers since you need one per region as this is a limitation by AWS since everything is scoped to a region.
-Additionally, the naming of owner and acceptor stems from the VPC peering but we will have a look at that in more detail at a later stage.
+- the naming of owner and acceptor stems from the VPC peering but we will have a look at that in more detail at a later stage.

 3. Feel free to adjust the local values to fit your configuration.
 E.g. different region or cidr blocks.
 4. Set up the authentication for the `AWS` provider.
 In the example, an AWS profile is used and provided as a terraform variable that is defined on execution.